 This initiative will provide competitive funding to generate policy-relevant rigorous research that addresses pressing labor market challenges.
 The Jobs and Opportunity Initiative will focus on evaluating the impact of programs related to:

 - Job creation

 See the RFP Overview for more details on the set of priority research questions.

 Projects in sub-Saharan Africa will be strongly prioritized, with a special interest in projects in Kenya, Nigeria, and South Africa.
 Projects in other countries in Asia, Latin America and the Caribbean, and especially in the Middle East and North Africa will also be considered, but funding for projects in these geographies is extremely limited.
 The Jobs and Opportunity Initiative is unable to fund work in Europe, Canada, or the United States.

-Please note that proposals for this fall should discuss any COVID-related risks to the feasibility of the project and share how the team will prepare for and mitigate these risks.
+Please note that proposals for this spring should discuss any Covid-related risks to the feasibility of the project and share how the team will prepare for and mitigate these risks.